An Inside Look at the Chapel Where Meghan Markle Will Be Baptized

 Meghan Markle is one step closer to becoming apart of the British royal family.

-In just a few days, the American actress will be baptized and confirmed in the Church of England in preparation for her marriage to Prince Harry.
+The American actress will be baptized and confirmed in the Church of England in preparation for her marriage to Prince Harry.
 Little is known of the modest Kensington Palace Chapel where the baptism will take place, but a source who has been inside shares details of its past with E!
 News.

 "The chapel is a wonderfully peaceful space rich in history," the insider says.